DhyaanNayak/Connect_4_game/README.md

 In this Connect 4 game implementation, we employ a score-based system to evaluate a player's performance.
 The scoring is determined by the number of "2 in a line" and "3 in a line" connections, with consideration given to the potential for extending these connections.

+## AI Difficulties:

+### 1. Random Agent

+An AI agent that picks a column at random without a strategy

+### 2. Short Term Agent

+An AI agent that picks a column based on a simple heuristic and is only able to strategize based on the current state of the game

+### 3. Long Term Agent

+An AI agent that picks a column Based on the Minimax algorithm and is able to consider upto 6 moves into the future

 ## Scoring Criteria:

 ### 1. Piece Connections: